Pittsburgh Media Partnership

 In order to be considered for membership, outlets must:

-- Maintain a newsroom in and serve audiences in the Pittsburgh MSA (Allegheny, Armstrong, Beaver, Butler, Fayette, Washington and Westmoreland counties), regardless of whether ownership is local or remote.
+- Maintain a news operation in and serve audiences in the Pittsburgh MSA (Allegheny, Armstrong, Beaver, Butler, Fayette, Lawrence, Washington and Westmoreland counties), regardless of whether ownership is local or remote.

-- Produce independent, news-oriented journalism on a regular basis.
+- Produce independent journalism on a regular basis.
 This may include one-person news organizations but not freelancers.
 It does not include organizations whose main purposes are partisan, advertorial, advocacy and/or public relations.

 - Commit to uphold the purpose and mission of the partnership by regularly attending meetings, encouraging collaboration where appropriate and generally supporting the overall success of local journalism.